 One of the major benefits of owning a home rather than renting is that you can gain equity.
 When you first buy a house, you might hold very little equity.
-However, by the time you are ready to sell and move on, you've likely gained some equity, if you've made mortgage payments for a number of years.
+However, by the time you are ready to sell and move on, you've likely gained some equity, especially if you've made mortgage payments for a significant number of years.
 Equity doesn't directly affect the profit you'll make on the sale of your home, but it factors into the amount of money you'll be able to walk away with.

 Equity can be illustrated with basic arithmetic.
 Let's say you bought your home 10 years ago for $200,000, you paid a 10 percent down payment and took out a loan for the remaining $180,000.
 You started out with $20,000 in equity.
 Over time, you updated your kitchen and master bathroom.
 With the updates plus general appreciation, the property is worth $230,000.
 If you now have an unpaid mortgage balance of $130,000, this leaves you with $100,000 in equity.

 Selling Your Home

 When you decide to put your home on the market for sale, determining the asking price is one of the first steps.
 It's important to price your home fairly.
 If you ask too much, you could lose potential buyers right from the start.
 However, if you don't ask enough then you lose out on potential additional profits on the sale.

-Unless you're home mortgage loan is "underwater" -- meaning, you owe more on the loan than the property is worth -- you should, in theory, make some type of profit on the sale.
-The profit you make is the difference between what you paid for the home and what it sales for, minus any real estate agent commissions you're responsible for.
+Unless your home mortgage loan is "underwater" -- meaning you owe more on the loan than the property is worth -- you should, in theory, make some type of profit on the sale.
+The profit you make is the difference between what you paid for the home and what it sells for, minus any real estate agent commissions you're responsible for.

 The Bottom Line